jordanjean/Meeting/ReadMe.txt

   of a meeting detail page.
   This can also be performed by checking the checkbox while creating a meeting.

-All other features have been designed to don't need any using instruction.
+All other features have been designed such a way that they do not need any using instruction.

 ---------------------------------------EXTRA FEATURES-----------------------------------------------